What Is Spinal Stenosis?

 If stenosis doesn't fully resolve on its own, there are a number of conservative treatment methods that may be able to manage the problem and reduce symptoms.
 These remedies could consist of:

-Pain Control Techniques: Acupuncture and nerve blocks are two methods that can help with the pain associated with persistent stenosis.
+Acupuncture and nerve blocks are two methods that can help with the pain associated with persistent stenosis.
+A doctor may also prescribe painkillers, anti-inflammatories, and muscle relaxants to manage symptoms.

 When nonsurgical therapies for stenosis are unsuccessful, surgery may be necessary to address structural problems or to offer relief.
 Surgery may be used to remove bone spurs, enlarge confined spaces, or address underlying issues that are causing the stenosis.